ttrahan/micro-image-gcp/README.md

   * Run the micro-image image in a container
   * Export the container and import it to a new image:
     `$ docker export {container id} | docker import - aye0aye/micro-image:{tag}`
-  * Push the flattened image to Docker Hub
+  * Push the flattened image to your container registry